Scott216/SSD1306_I2C_DSS/README.txt

 BSD license, check license.txt for more information All text above must be included in any redistribution

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder SSD1306_I2C_DSS.
-Check that the SSD1306_I2C_DSS folder contains SSD1306_I2C_DSS.cpp and SSD1306_I2C_DSS.h

-Place the SSD1306_I2C_DSS library folder your <arduinosketchfolder>/libraries/ folder.
-You may need to create the libraries subfolder if its your first library.
-Restart the IDE.

 You will also have to download the Adafruit GFX Graphics core which does all the circles, text, rectangles, etc. You can get it from http://github.com/adafruit/Adafruit-GFX-Library and download/install that library as well